-There are other corporations in Australia that operate outside the Safeguard Mechanism - like the energy company AGL whose coal-fired power plants make it Australia's biggest polluter.
-But shining a light on the emissions profiles and corporate records of these 12 fossil fuel giants highlight why it is essential they pull their weight in our shared national effort to cut harmful carbon pollution.
+The Dirty Dozen are the top fossil fuel emitters regulated by the Safeguard Mechanism.
+There are other corporations in Australia that operate outside this - like the energy company AGL whose coalfired power plants make it Australia's biggest polluter.
+Shining a light on the emissions profiles and corporate records of these 12 fossil fuel giants is important in understanding why we need strong reform of the Safeguard Mechanism.

-Climate Council calculations based on facility emissions data from the Clean Energy Regulator and the June 2022 Quarterly Update of Australia's National Greenhouse Gas Inventory.
+1 Climate Council calculations based on facility emissions data from the Clean Energy Regulator and the June 2022 Quarterly Update of Australia's National Greenhouse Gas Inventory.